 One way for them to do this is by recording how often a particular behaviour happens using tick sheets, stickers or a wrist counter.
 For example, your child’s goal might be to stay sitting down until she has finished eating.
 Each time your child achieves this goal, she puts a sticker in her book.

 Stepping Stones Triple P is a parenting program that has been modified for parents of children, up to 12 years old, with a developmental disability.
 It can help you:

 - encourage behaviour you like

 - develop a close relationship with your child

 - teach your child new skills.

-In this short video, parents talk about interventions for their teenagers with ASD.
+In this short video, parents talk about interventions for teenagers with autism spectrum disorder (ASD).
 A person’s ASD can change over time, and different interventions can become more useful.
-Sometimes parents can do training to help them pass on skills to their kids in daily life.
-A good tip is to avoid therapies in the evening when teenagers are tired.
+For example, therapies focused on social skills are often relevant in the teenage years.
+Also, parents can sometimes do training to help them pass on skills to their teenage children in daily life.